2012 Subaru XV Review

 - Subaru XV 2.0iL – This is the luxury grade that comes with 17-inch alloy rims, fog lights, keyless entry with smart start, Front airbags, side airbags, curtain airbags, rain sensors, spoiler, automatic AC, DVD/CD player with Navigation, cruise control, collision reducer, lane assist, headlight washer and front powered seats

-- Subaru XV 2.0iL Eyesight – This is the luxury grade that comes with 17-inch alloy rims, fog lights, keyless entry with smart start, Front airbags, side airbags, curtain airbags, rain sensors, spoiler, automatic AC, DVD/CD player with Navigation, cruise control, collision reducer, lane assist, headlight washer front powered seats and Eyesight
+- Subaru XV 2.0iL Eyesight – This is the luxury grade that comes with 17-inch alloy rims, fog lights, keyless entry with smart start, Front airbags, side airbags, curtain airbags, rain sensors, spoiler, automatic AC, DVD/CD player with Navigation, cruise control, collision reducer, lane assist, headlight washer, front powered seats and Eyesight

 Legroom & Space

-The interior of the XV has a modern feel with a well illuminated instruments cluster and dials that are within reach.
+The interior of the XV has a modern feel with a well illuminated instrument cluster and dials that are within reach.
 The seats are well elevated which provides for a natural seating position and an excellent view of the road.
 At the first row, there is enough room for both driver and passenger to recline.
-At the second row, the legroom is good at the outer seats but the middle seat is cramped by the transmission tunnel.
+At the second row, the legroom is good for the outer seats but the middle seat is cramped by the transmission tunnel.

 2012 Subaru XV Boot Space